← Back to All States

 The Leaderboard Disparity

 When comparing 131 representative cities (10k+ residents) in Washington, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
-Yelm is the strongest performer in this 131 representative cities (10k+ residents) set with a Paw Score Grade of A+, helped by 337 walkable days per year and comparatively strong veterinary access.
+Yelm is the strongest performer in this 131 representative cities (10k+ residents) set with a move-fit grade of A+, helped by 337 walkable days per year and comparatively strong veterinary access.
 Grandview lands at the bottom with a D, where sparse vet coverage, climate stress, or housing friction create a visibly weaker dog-ownership outlook.

 The Hidden Pet Tax